 This form of exposure is called secondhand exposure and put the worker’s family members and friends at risk, as this toxic substance could easily be transferred from clothing and hair.
 Even the simple task of doing laundry could have indirectly led to breathing in asbestos fibers.

-All Care, providers of top-rated senior care in Ashland, offers a full range of individualized services to help people who have been diagnosed with cancer or another chronic health condition.
+All Care, providers of top-rated in home care in Ashland and the surrounding area, offers a full range of individualized services to help people who have been diagnosed with cancer or another chronic health condition.
 Contact us at (541) 857-9195 to request a free in-home assessment and to learn more about how our knowledgeable and compassionate caregivers can help a senior you love!